Solid Oak Vs Maple Flooring - What is Best?Written by: Yarl Christie

 Performance and Durability

-Whether you choose maple or oak, it all depends on your personal taste and budget.
+Whether you choose a solid maple or oak floor, it all depends on your personal taste and budget.
 It’s a good idea to order a sample before you make your mind.

 Both maple and oak floors boast excellent performance.
 Their durability, in fact, depends on factors such as exposure to moisture and the installation method.

-Solid oak flooring are more reliable for areas that experience heavy traffic areas and can be re-sanded and refinished more easily compared to maple floors.
+Solid oak floors are more reliable for areas that experience heavy traffic areas and can be re-sanded and refinished more easily compared to maple floors.

-Solid oak flooring are pricier than maple floors, but they offer a greater return on investment in the long run.
+Solid oak flooring is pricier than solid maple floors, but they offer a greater return on investment in the long run.

 Stories Flooring has a fine selection of Oak and maple floors at the lowest prices in the UK.